 Compromises will need to be made, but don’t make the mistake of compromising on your agents’ behalf.
 Also known as "piling all the inconvenience onto the people who weren’t invited to the meeting," this devious business practice will scupper any chance of keeping your staff onside throughout the implementation.

 Having agent representation on your team is essential.
 They will let you know which compromises are workable and which aren’t.
 After all, they’re the ones using the software and they're the ones making your business money.
-Compromises that won’t work for them won’t work for your business, and trying to force them will not only cause headaches, but can be financially detrimental as well.
+Compromises that won’t work for them won’t work for your business, and trying to force them will not only cause

 Another common lapse that leads to CRM implementation failure is not providing your team with sufficient training on the new platform.
 When agents haven't been properly shown how to use a new software, there's a good chance that they will become frustrated as they try to learn it through trial-and-error, and could even cause negative impacts from misuse.
 This is why developing a strong training plan is paramount.